doppar/docs/3.x/entity-orm.md

 Doppar ORM empowers you to run comprehensive statistical queries, manage data updates, and build analytics-driven features with minimal effort.
 Whether you're building dashboards, reports, or tracking metrics, these aggregation tools are essential for maintaining efficient and elegant code.

-## Transform Eloquent Collection
+## Transform Entity Collection
-The Doppar ORM offers expressive methods like `map()`, `filter()`, and `each()` to transform, filter, and iterate over Eloquent collections with ease.
+The Doppar ORM offers expressive methods like `map()`, `filter()`, and `each()` to transform, filter, and iterate over Entity collections with ease.
 These methods provide fine control over the shape and content of your data after fetching it from the database.

 ### map() – Transforming Collection Items
 Use the `map()` method to transform each item in a collection.
 This is especially useful when you want to reformat or limit the fields returned in your response.